Better Call Saul is the movie industry's first attempt at portraying electrical sensitivity

 This reviewer found nothing to answer the questions: Why did they choose EHS as Chuck's illness?
 Why did they portray EHS as a mental illness?
 And how did they research EHS?

 Why did they choose a controversial illness that is poorly understood?
 The basic plot of the series would work if Chuck had schizophrenia, maybe even cancer.
 Did they need something "mysterious" to get attention for the first episodes?
 Did they need an illness that makes it socially acceptable to let Jimmy destroy Chuck publicly?
 Did the mobile industry pay them to discredit people with EHS?
 What brought EHS to the attention of the producers?

-The extra materials on the DVDs discuss how much effort was spent on getting the right camera angles, the right props, the lighting, costumes, etc. They apparently also sat through recordings of real court hearings to learn the lingo, mannerism and procedures.
+The extra materials on the DVDs discuss how much effort was spent on getting the right camera angles, the right props, the lighting, costumes, etc. They apparently also sat through recordings of real court hearings to learn the lingo, mannerisms and procedures.